justJackjon/VehicleBiz.VehicleApp/wiki/solution-design/application-structure/the-api-layer.md

 #### **1. Application Services**

-Though the domain encapsulates core business logic, the API layer employs application services to coordinate operations and interface with the domain layer.
-These services act as a bridge, handling tasks that don't fit within the domain's purview but are crucial for the API's functionality.
+In the API layer, application services bridge the gap between the domain's core business logic and necessary API operations, coordinating activities and ensuring seamless interfacing with the domain layer.
+These services, while respecting the domain's encapsulation of core logic, also encapsulate interactions with repositories in the [Data Access Layer](./the-data-access-layer.md).
+By doing so, they manage tasks and operations that, while not part of the core domain, are integral to the API's functionality.
 #### **2. DTOs (Data Transfer Objects)**

 DTOs serve to protect domain entities from direct external exposure.
 They define the structure of data exchanged between the API and its consumers, ensuring a consistent and controlled data flow which limits any exposure to internal implementation details.